Rob-Rizzo/Fracture-Segmentation/README.md

 preferentially be: (1) small median filter, smaller than the pore size; and (2) large median filter, larger than fracture widths.
 The resulting filtered image is the binarised.

-Because we are interested in only the linear features, i.e. the fractures, using a ratio between the maximum axis length and the eccentricity values of the connected components, the code filters out the round-shaped features.
+Because we are interested only in the linear features, i.e. the fractures, using a ratio between the maximum axis length and the eccentricity values of the connected components, the code filters out the round-shaped features.

+The code saves coordinates of segmented fracture into a txt useful to the input the data into FracPaQ.
+The code reshapes the fracture coordinates save in the cell array , into a format readable by FracPaQ: each line in the .txt file correspond to a segmented fracture with pairs of xn - yn coordinates.

 The test image attached here is a CT micrograph of a ceramics sample (kaolin matrix + quartz temper).